valango/adventOfCode/README.md

 the rules of part #2.
 Perhaps I should play more cards and code less? 🤔
 * `day 23:` The part #1 was almost trivial, I made lot of stupid mistakes of course.
 I failed to solve the computational complexity problem with #2, though. 🥶
+* `day 24:` A relatively simple simulation, similar to day 19.
+I wasted some time on my hyper-simple coordinates space presentation, which turned out to be flawed 😳.
+Otherwise, it was fun. 🌮🍺

 ### Track record
 My ranking placements and final times for puzzle 1 and 2 by days.
 The '_%_'